 In present society, there are many ways to form a family.
 However, still one of the most common is the traditional adoption of a child.
 Around 135,000 children are adopted in the United States every year, therefore, there is a clear path to this process that must be followed prior to the legal adoption to take place.
-Employing the assistance of a Tallahassee Adoption Attorney will allow you to gather information and simplify this process for you as you start your family.
+Employing the assistance of a Florida Adoption Attorney will allow you to gather information and simplify this process for you as you start your family.

 The first distinction to be made is what type of adoption is occurring.
 There are four types of adoptions in Florida: an agency adoption, a stepparent adoption, a close relative adoption, and an adult adoption.
 Each of these adoptions require a specific procedure and list of documents before a legal and formal adoption may occur.